junobuild/docs/docs/intro.md

 It allows you to outsource all the behind-the-scenes aspects of your web or mobile development, giving you the ability to focus on the frontend.

-At Juno, privacy is a top priority and the platform operates without controlling your data or work.
+Our platform operates without controlling your data or work.
+With Juno, you truly own your creations.

 With Juno, you truly own your creations.